tobiasGuta/sub-enum/README.md

 # Subdomain Discovery Tool
 Overview

 This tool is designed to automate the discovery of subdomains for a given domain.
 It leverages multiple popular tools and techniques to gather subdomain information and compiles the results into a single output file.
-The tool includes functionalities for running external subdomain enumeration tools, appending their results, and performing Google dorking to uncover additional subdomains.
+The tool includes functionalities for running external subdomain enumeration tools, appending their results.
 Features

     Subdomain Enumeration: Runs several subdomain enumeration tools: